Skip to content

 The following section provides information for those who wish to learn more about the detection capabilities enabled by collecting this intake.
 It includes details about the built-in rule catalog, event categories, and ECS fields extracted from raw events.
 This is essential for users aiming to create custom detection rules, perform hunting activities, or pivot in the events page.

-SEKOIA.IO x Nozomi CMC [BETA] on ATT&CK Navigator
+SEKOIA.IO x Nozomi CMC on ATT&CK Navigator

 Cryptomining